arihaanbarua/machine-learning-portfolio/README.md

 # STAT 380 Portfolio

-A [Quarto book](https://quarto.org/docs/books/) collecting my work for **STAT 380 — Data Science** at Penn State.
+A [Quarto book](https://quarto.org/docs/books/) collecting a few of my machine learning projects from Penn State.
 It combines three problem sets and five machine-learning assignments into a single navigable book, with every figure rebuilt as an interactive [plotly](https://plotly.com/) visualization and a plain-language explanation of the analysis.

 📖 **Live book:** https://arihaanbarua.github.io/stat380-portfolio/